ShivrajChougule/video-snapshot/README.md

 ```html
 <app-video-snapshot [snapshotName] = "snapshot"></app-video-snapshot>
 ```
-#### snapshotName is a Input decorator which will pass the image name to a video-snapshot component
+#### snapshotName is a Input decorator which will pass the download image name to a video-snapshot component

 ### Example of Image Name